CarlG96/taskosaurus-backend-api/TESTING.md

 ## Task List View

-* This route exists to provide a list view of all the Task models and to allow the user to create new tasks via post request if they are logged in.
+* This route exists to provide a list view of all the Task models that they own and to allow the user to create new tasks via post request if they are logged in.
     * Test: A non-logged in user can view the Task list but has no option to post a new Task and cannot see any Tasks.
     * Result: A non-logged in user can view the Task list but cannot add to it and cannot see any Tasks.